Chengdu University of Technology: Scientific Research

-By 2020, CDUT has received a total of 954 national, provincial and ministerial science and technology awards, including 1 Grand Prize of the National Science and Technology Progress Award, 4 First Prizes of the National Science and Technology Progress Award, 1 China International Science and Technology Cooperation Award, 1 Second Prize of the National Natural Science Award, 9 Second Prizes of the National Science and Technology Progress Award, 1 China Patent Award, 9 National Technological Invention Awards and Third Prizes of the National Science and Technology Progress Award.
-Nearly 926 provincial government awards and social force awards have been awarded, and more than 1920 patents have been granted.
+By 2022, CDUT has received a total of 1,040 national, provincial and ministerial science and technology awards, including 1 Grand Prize of the National Science and Technology Progress Award, 4 First Prizes of the National Science and Technology Progress Award, 1 China International Science and Technology Cooperation Award, 1 Second Prize of the National Natural Science Award, 9 Second Prizes of the National Science and Technology Progress Award, 1 China Patent Award, 9 National Technological Invention Awards and Third Prizes of the National Science and Technology Progress Award.
+As of 2019 more than 1920 patents have been granted to CDUT.

 The university participates in the key national projects including west-to-east power transmission, west–east gas transmission, south-to-north water diversion, Sichuan-Tibet railway, oil and gas geological exploration, energy development, large-scale hydropower station, regional and urban environment protection, as well as other national large-scale transportation infrastructure projects.

 State Key Laboratories

 State Key Laboratory of Oil and Gas Reservoir Geology and Exploitation

-The State Key Laboratory of Reservoir Geology and Exploitation is the only state key laboratory in the petroleum industry in China, with 43 permanent researchers in the CDUT division.
+The State Key Laboratory of Reservoir Geology and Exploitation is the first state key laboratory in the petroleum industry in China, with 123 permanent researchers.
 The research directions mainly include: 1) comprehensive study of oil and gas reservoirs (reservoir geology); 2) dynamics of petroliferous basins and potential analysis of oil and gas resources; 3) theories and methods of geophysical exploration of complex oil and gas reservoirs.

 Based on the national key discipline of Mineral Survey and Exploration of CDUT, the State Key Laboratory of Reservoir Geology and Exploitation of CDUT covers two first-level doctoral programs of 'Geological Resources and Geological Engineering' and 'Geology'.
 Including 9 doctoral programs: 'Mineralogy, Petrology, Mineralogy', 'Paleontology and Stratigraphy', 'Structural Geology', 'Sedimentology', 'Mineral Survey and Exploration', 'Earth Exploration and Information Technology', 'Applied Geophysics', 'Oil and Gas Field Development Geology', 'Oil and Gas Field Development Engineering'.
 It also has postdoctoral stations for the first-level disciplines of 'Geological Resources and Geological Engineering' and 'Geology'.
 The laboratory is an important base for high-level scientific research, academic exchanges and training of high-level talents in the field of oil and gas reservoir geology and engineering in China.

 The State Key Laboratory of Oil and Gas Reservoir Geology and Exploitation of CDUT relies on 'Petroleum Geology and Exploration', the national key discipline, and 'Geology', one of the first 'World First Class disciplines' identified by the Ministry of Education.
 Through more than 60 years of accumulation, three stable research directions have been formed: 1) petroliferous basin dynamics and oil and gas accumulation theory; 2) oil and gas reservoir geology theory and evaluation technology; 3) geophysical prediction methods and techniques for complex oil and gas reservoirs.
 In recent years, combined with the needs of national energy strategy and the frontier development, new directions have been developed, including geological-engineering integration of oil & gas reservoirs and equipment, geothermal resources evaluation and development, etc.